Velaxers/Velaxers/README.md

-*Notice: my GitHub profile is very outdated and does not represent all the projects I have worked on, I will update it in 2022's summer.
+*Notice: my GitHub profile is very outdated and does not represent all the projects I have worked on, I will update it sometime in 2023.
 - 👋 Hi, I’m Ahmed Ayman Abouelnour
 - 👀 I’m interested in Data Science, Software Development, Embedded Systems, and Robotics.
 - 🌱 I’m currently learning Computer Engineering in the Arab Academy for Science & Technology.